SpongePowered/SpongeDocs/source/plugin/permissions.rst

 .. warning::

-    ``ContextCalculator`` implementations must be **thread safe**, because someone will be calling it from outside of the main thread or even calling it in parallel.
-For to this reason, all non-name or non-uuid based ``ContextCalculator``\s (such as location based ones) have to utilize some kind of cache and must be to be updated using event listeners or synchronized schedulers.
+    ``ContextCalculator`` implementations must be **thread safe**, because they may be called from outside of the main thread, or even called in parallel.
+For to this reason, all non-name or non-uuid based ``ContextCalculator``\s (such as location based ones) have to utilize a cache and must be to be updated using event listeners or synchronized schedulers.

 Example
 ~~~~~~~